-welder: one who performs manual or semiautomatic welding.
+wedder: one who performs manual or semiautomatic welding.

-welding operator: one who operates adaptive control, automatic, mechanized, or robotic welding equipment. welding procedures: the detailed methods and practices involved in the production of a weldment.
+welding operator: one who operates adaptive control, automatic, mechanized, or robotic welding equipment.

+welding procedures: the detailed methods and practices involved in the production of a weldment.

-wrinkle bend: a pipe bend produced by a field machine or controlled process that may result in prominent contour discontinuities on the inner radius.
-The wrinkle is deliberately introduced as a means of shortening the inside meridian of the bend.
-Note that this definition does not apply to a pipeline bend in which incidental minor, smooth ripples are present.
+wrinkle bend: a pipe bend produced by a field process that deliberately introduces prominent wrinkles as a means of shortening the inside bend radius.
+This definition does not apply to a pipeline bend in which incidental minor, smooth ripples are present.